3C277.1 e-MERLIN workshop: Part 2 - Imaging

 interactive=True)

-Set a mask round the obviously brightest regions and clean interactively, mask new regions or increase the mask size as needed.
-Stop cleaning when there is no real looking flux left.
+Set a mask around the clearly brightest areas and clean interactively; mask new areas or enlarge the mask size as necessary.
+Cease cleaning when no significant flux remains visible.

-Measure the noise and peak.
-These set of boxes are for a 512-pixel image size so please do change if you used a different image size.
+Measure the r.m.s. noise and peak brightness.
+This set of boxes is for a 512-pixel image size, so please change it if you used a different image size.

 box='10,400,199,499')['rms'][0]